 #3: Annoying and Excessive use of Push Notification

-Push notifications are a great communications and engagement tool, and when utilised properly can do miracles for your app.
+Push notifications are a great communication and engagement tool, and when utilized properly can do miracles for your app.
 However, if you don’t exercise restraint – it can completely ruin you.

 The type of push notifications reaching your users is also an important element.
 We are living in the age of personalisation, where users expect the served content to be relevant to them and their interests.
 Based on user preference, and use history, make sure the push notifications are relevant to each user.

 How you can make better use of Notifications:-

 For example, if you’re running a restaurant app, it makes sense to send push notifications a one or two days before the weekend or if you have DOB of a user than with a deal on his birthday.